Stack & infrastructure

 Cloud and infrastructure

 WakeTech.ai runs on Microsoft Azure.
 Every enterprise customer receives a dedicated deployment consisting of their own compute, their own storage, and their own database.
 No shared infrastructure, no shared schema, no noisy neighbor.
-For customers with strict data residency or compliance requirements, deployment can land inside the customer corporate Azure tenant under their own billing and governance.
+For customers with strict data residency or compliance requirements, deployment can land inside the customer's corporate Azure tenant under their own billing and governance.

-Primary hosting region is US East.
-Multi-region deployment is available for customers with geographic redundancy requirements.
 The deployment automation is infrastructure-as-code, so spinning up a new enterprise customer environment is a repeatable and audited process, not a manual click-through.

 Cloud provider